tharun1503/portfolio/README.md

-Responsive Design: Adapts to various screen sizes (desktop, tablet, mobile).
+Responsive Design 📱: Seamlessly adapts to desktop, tablet, and mobile screens.

-Navigation: Fixed header with smooth scrolling to sections (Home, About, Experience, Projects, Education, Contact).
+Navigation 🧭: Fixed header with smooth scrolling to sections (Home, About, Experience, Projects, Education, Contact).

-Hero Section: Introduces my profile with a brief description and call-to-action buttons.
+Hero Section 👋: Introduces my profile with a brief bio and call-to-action buttons.

-About Section: Details my background, skills, and interests with progress bars for technical skills.
+About Section ℹ️: Details my background, skills, and interests with progress bars for technical skills.

-Experience Section: Displays my work history in a timeline format.
+Experience Section 💼: Displays my work history in a sleek timeline format.

-Projects Section: Showcases key projects with images, descriptions, and technologies usato.
+Projects Section 🛠️: Showcases key projects with images, descriptions, and tech stacks.

-Education Section: Lists my academic qualifications in a grid layout.
+Education Section 🎓: Lists my academic qualifications in a clean grid layout.

-Contact Section: Includes contact details and a form for reaching out, along with social media links.
+Contact Section 📧: Includes contact details, a form, and social media links.

-Footer: Contains navigation links and copyright information.
+Footer 🔗: Quick navigation links and copyright info.

 Technologies Used